Uranium in Uzbekistan

 NMMC commenced operation focused on uranium and gold in 1958 in the desert region of Central Kyzylkum province, particularly the Uchkuduk deposit (mined underground and open pit from 1964), which led to the discovery of subsequent deposits of similar kind.
 In 1966, underground mining began at the Sabyrsay deposit in Samarkand and in 1977 at the Sugraly deposit near Zarafshan.
 In 1978, ISL was initiated at the Ketmenchi deposit.
 In 1975 the Sabyrsay deposit was being mined by ISL.
 Underground mining continued to 1990 and open pit to 1994, but mines are all now in situ leach (ISL).
 Uranium-bearing solutions are sent by rail to the central hydrometallurgical HMP-1 plant in Navoi for final recovery of U3O8 product.
 This plant was commissioned in 1964 and developed through to 1983.
 Bacterial leaching was introduced in 2011.

-NMMC has produced over 2000 tU per year since 2004, and in 2012 production was about 2400 tU.
-Completion of Alendy, Aulbek and North Kanimekh mines in 2013 was expected to increase uranium production significantly as they ramp up to full capacity in 2015.
+NMMC has produced more than 2000 tU per year since 2004, and over 2009 to 2015 production was about 2400 tU/yr.
+Completion of Alendy, Aulbek and North Kanimekh mines in 2013 was expected to increase uranium production significantly as they ramped up to full capacity in 2016.

 In April 2015 NMMC announced plans approved by the government to implement 27 projects to modernize its production facilities by 2019, at a total cost of $985 million.
 Among the projects are the construction of a mining and distribution complex in Samarkand region, the development of the main raw material base – the Muruntau mine, and the modernization and technical re-equipment of other production facilities.
 NMMC’s four metallurgical plants in Navoi, Zarafshan, Uchkuduk and Zarmitan were mentioned.
 It also planned to complete the construction of three uranium mines in the Central Kyzylkum Desert, at a cost of US$75 million.